ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - beneficiary_pubkey REQUIRED.
 This is the public key of the beneficiary in the destination network.

+- sender_gateway_id REQUIRED.
+This is the identifier of the sender gateway (client).

+- recipient_gateway_id REQUIRED.
+This is the identifier of the receiver gateway (server).

 - sender_gateway_network_id REQUIRED.
 This is the identifier of the origin network or system behind the client.

 - recipient_gateway_network_id REQUIRED.
 This is the identifier of the destination network or system behind the server.

-- client_identity_pubkey REQUIRED.
-The public key of client who sent this message.
+- sender_gateway_identity_pubkey REQUIRED.
+The public key of the sender gateway (client).

-- server_identity_pubkey REQUIRED.
-The public key of server for whom this message is intended.
+- receiver_gateway_identity_pubkey REQUIRED.
+The public key of the receiver gateway (server).

-- sender_gateway_owner_id: This is the identity information of the owner or operator of the sender gateway.
+- sender_gateway_owner_id OPTIONAL: This is the identity information of the owner or operator of the sender gateway.

-- receiver_gateway_owner_id: This is the identity information of the owner or operator of the recipient gateway.
+- receiver_gateway_owner_id OPTIONAL: This is the identity information of the owner or operator of the recipient gateway.

-## Conveyance of Network Capabilities and Parameters
+## Conveyance of Gateway and Network Capabilities

 {: #satp-stage1-conveyance}

-This is set of artifacts pertaining to the origin network behind the client (sender gateway) that MAY be communicated to the server (recipient gateway).
+This is set of parameters pertaining to the origin network and the destination network, and the technical capabilities supported by the peer gateways.
-A server may accept the asset-related claims but reject the transfer request based on parameters of the origin network.

-Some of these parameters maybe gateway-specific (e.g. chosen signature algorithm), while others are inherent in the origin network
-(e.g. lock type; average lock duration time; etc.).
+Some of network-specific parameters regarding the origin network may be relevant for a receiver gateways to evaluate its ability to process the proposed transfer.

+For example, the average duration of time of a lock to be held by a sender gateway may inform the receiver gateway about delay expectations.

 The network capabilities list is as follows:

-- sender_gateway_network_id REQUIRED.This is the identifier of the
-  origin network or system behind the client.

-- signature_algorithm REQUIRED: The digital signature algorithm chosen by the client (sender gateway) for signing claims.
+- gateway_default_signature_algorithm REQUIRED: The default digital signature algorithm (algorithm-id) used by a gateway to sign claims.

-- supported_signature_algorithm OPTIONAL: The list of algorithm-id that is supported by the client from which the server MAY select.
+- gateway_supported_signature_algorithms OPTIONAL: The list of other digital signature algorithm (algorithm-id) supported by a gateway to sign claims

-- Lock_type REQUIRED: faucet, timelock, hashlock, hashtimelock, multi-claim PC, destroy/burn (escrowed cross-claim).

-- Lock_expiration_time REQUIRED: when will the lock or escrow expire.

-- Permissions OPTIONAL: list of identities (public-keys or X.509 certificates) that can perform operations on the escrow or lock on the asset in the origin network.

-- developer_URN OPTIONAL: Assertion of developer / application identity.
+- network_lock_type REQUIRED: The default locking mechanism used by a network.
+These can be (i) timelock, (ii) hashlock, (iii) hashtimelock, and so on (TBD).

+- network_lock_expiration_time REQUIRED: The duration of time (in seconds) for a lock to expire in the network.

-- credential_profile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).
+- gateway_credential_profile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).

-- application_profile OPTIONAL: Vendor or Application specific profile.

-- logging_profile REQUIRED: contains the profile regarding the logging procedure.
+- gateway_logging_profile REQUIRED: contains the profile regarding the logging procedure.
 Default is local store

-- Access_control_profile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
+- gateway_access_control_profile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
 Default is only the gateway that created the logs can access them.

-- Subsequent calls OPTIONAL: details possible escrow actions.

-- History OPTIONAL: provides an history of the escrow, in case it has previously been initialized.

 ## Transfer Proposal Message

 {: #satp-stage1-init-transfer-proposal}

-The purpose of this message is for the client to initiate an asset Transfer and propose the set of claims related to the asset to be transferred.
+The purpose of this message is for the sender gateway as the client to initiate an asset transfer session with the receiver gateway as the server.

+The client transmits a proposal message that carries the claims related to the asset to be transferred.
 This message must be signed by the client.

-Depending on the proposal, multiple rounds of communication between the client and the server may occur.

 This message is sent from the client to the Transfer Initialization Endpoint at the server.

 The parameters of this message consists of the following:

 - version REQUIRED: SAT protocol Version (major, minor).

-- message_type REQUIRED: urn:ietf:satp:msgtype:init-proposal-msg.
+- message_type REQUIRED: urn:ietf:satp:msgtype:transfer-proposal-msg .

 - session_id REQUIRED: A unique identifier (UUIDv2) chosen by the client to identify the current session.